alexrdavis12/ruby-calisthenics/README.md

 command `autotest`.
 RSpec expects to find code files under `lib/` and the corresponding spec files under `spec/`.

+# I have reached here on this assignment

 2. Initially, all tests are marked
 "pending", as indicated by the argument `:pending => true` in each `describe` block.
 To start working on a question, remove this option: